Do you want to quit smoking?

 1. Digestive: You may experience heartburn, indigestion, nausea, and diarrhea.
 Symptoms usually get worse before they begin to improve.

-2. Respiratory: Sinus congestion, coughing, phlegm and a slight hoarseness can occur.
+2. Respiratory: Sinus congestion, coughing, phlegm, and slight hoarseness can occur.

 3. Circulatory: You may feel dizzy, stiff, or even tingling in your toes and fingers.